Brett Moffitt wins at Chicagoland for 2nd straight season

 JOLIET, Ill.
 (AP) — Brett Moffitt won the NASCAR Truck Series race at Chicagoland Speedway for the second year Friday night, building a big lead for his second victory of the season.

-And this time the defending series champion got to celebrate with a burnout in the No. 24 GMS Chevrolet.
+And this time the defending series champion got to celebrate with a burnout in the No. 24 GMS Racing Chevrolet.

 Two weeks ago in Iowa, Moffitt was declared the winner when first-place finisher Ross Chastain was disqualified after his truck was found to be too low in a postrace inspection.